dentarg/auth0-blog/_posts/2017-09-20-rxjs-advanced-tutorial-with-angular-web-speech-part-1.markdown

   ...
 ```

-We'll `import` our `SpeechService` and then add it to the `providers` array in the `@NgModule` declaration.
-This makes the Speech service available to any component in our app.
+We'll import our `SpeechService` and then add it to the `providers` array in the `@NgModule` declaration.
+This _provides_ the Speech service to any component in our app.

 ### Speech Service Functionality

 Before we start coding, let's plan what we want our Speech service to do.
 The speech recognition feature in our app should work like this:

-* After granting microphone access in the browser, the user can click a button to start listening to what they will say.
+* After granting microphone access in the browser, the user can click a button that will allow the app to start listening to what they will say.
-* The user says what type of word they want to enter followed by the word, such as: `"verb running"`, `"noun cat"`, `"adjective red"`, etc.
+* The user says what part of speech they want to enter followed by a word, such as: `"verb running"`, `"noun cat"`, `"adjective red"`, etc.
 * The words are filled into editable form fields so the user can modify them if desired.
 * If speech recognition did not understand what the user said, the user should be shown a message asking them to try again.
 * The user can click a button to tell the browser to stop listening.